 About the program

-Licensed massage therapists are employed in a variety of settings, including home offices, rehabilitation clinics, wellness centers, chiropractic offices, health clubs, hospitals and spas.
-They often work with other healthcare professionals as a part of the rehabilitation team, and a hallmark of CCRI’s program is to prepare students to work in medical environments with clients who have compromised health or physical impairments.
+CCRI graduates, who are licensed massage therapists, are employed in a variety of settings that include rehabilitation clinics, wellness centers, chiropractic and acupuncture offices, health clubs and spas.
+Additionally, many of our graduates have opened successful private businesses.
+CCRI’s Therapeutic Massage Program rigorously prepares students to be able to work in hospitals, medical environments and with clients who have compromised health or physical impairments.

 CCRI's Massage Therapy Certificate Program combines a strong scientific basis for the understanding and application of various soft tissue massage therapy techniques, with high standards in professional development.
 The intensified evening weekend program is an 805-hour, 40-credit curriculum leading to a Massage Therapy Certificate.
 Our program is accredited by the Commission on Massage Therapy Accreditation (COMTA).
-The program emphasizes on ethics, clinical assessment, critical thinking and entrepreneurship and prepares you for the massage and bodywork National Certification Exam and Rhode State Licensure.
+The program emphasizes on ethics, clinical assessment, critical thinking and entrepreneurship and prepares you for the Massage and Bodywork Licensing Exam (MBLEx), overseen by the Federation of State Massage Boards, to apply for a license to practice massage in the state of Rhode Island.
+Rhode State Licensure.
 The program can be completed in 12 months.

 Students must be able to perform basic massage techniques and demonstrate the ability to give and receive a therapeutic massage treatment.
 Student must be at least 18 years old prior to taking TMSG 1000.
 An individual must successfully pass the national certification examination in order to apply for licensure to practice as a licensed massage therapist in the state of Rhode Island.
 Gainful Employment Information can be found by visiting the VP of Academic Affairs Website.